Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 | sentinel.trktmaxmsg  | 100000 (0 indicates no limit)  | TRKTMAXMSG  |

-For more information on event messages, refer to the <span class="italic_in_para">Axway Sentinel</span> documentation.
+For more information on event messages, refer to the Axway Sentinel documentation.

 ## Sentinel Heartbeat implementation parameters